mrward/monodevelop-nuget-addin/README.md

 For more information see the [announcement blog post](http://community.sharpdevelop.net/blogs/mattward/archive/2013/01/07/MonoDevelopNuGetAddin.aspx).

+[Adam Patridge](http://www.patridgedev.com/) has created a [YouTube video](http://www.youtube.com/watch?v=uHbAgbfgQdU) which covers installation and how to use the addin.

 # Requirements

  * MonoDevelop 3.0, 4.0, 4.2 or Xamarin Studio 4.0, 4.2